Prototyping Framework: Empowering Faster Idea Validation at Scale

 Customer Satisfaction Score (CSAT)

-By introducing a structured prototyping framework and two new tools, it allowed teams to validate ideas faster.
-With a strategy in place, it also aligned with business objectives.
+By introducing a structured prototyping framework and scaling two new tools, I enabled teams to validate ideas faster and with more autonomy, aligning experimentation with the company’s broader innovation goals.

 Key Outcomes & Results